Rogaine (Topical Solution)

 - This medicine may cause harm if swallowed.
 If Rogaine (minoxidil topical solution) is swallowed, call a doctor or poison control center right away.

 - This medicine is not approved for use in children younger than 18 years of age.
 Talk with the doctor.

 Use Rogaine (minoxidil topical solution) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not take Rogaine (minoxidil topical solution) by mouth.
-Use on your skin only.
-Keep out of your mouth, nose, and eyes (may burn).
+Use on your scalp and hair only.
+Keep out of your mouth, nose, ears, and eyes (may burn).